Luphen1/CAR-DATASET-PORTFOLIO-PROJECT/README.md

 12.Hyundai palisade is the most expensive car in san francisco

-13.Silver color has more car mileage in each year
+13.Silver color had more car mileage in each year

-14.Honda brand has most total mileage used in each year
+14.Honda brand had most total mileage used in each year

 15.Dallas generate the highest sales in each location